jit079/BioArgo_PAR/README.md

 ```
 python reconstruct_par.py
 ```
 The estimated PAR will be displayed on screen and a plot of measured/modeled PAR vs depth will be generated in the _example_ folder.
+Note that it may take a bit longer time to run the code for the first time after setting up the environement.
+After that it becomes fast.

 **Make sure to activate the gam environment before running the code**.
 Once processing is done, you can choose to deactivate the enviroment by:
 ```